|

 :type n_max_naive: :class:`int`

-to reference chem groups.
-If a value larger
+groups.
+If a value larger than 0.0 is

 *mdl_map_pep_seqid_thr* and at least